How to Clone Using HTTPS in Git?

 git clone <REPOSITORY_ADDRESS>

-To do clone with HTTPS, just go to the location where the repo is to be placed in the terminal and enter the following instruction:
+To do a clone with HTTPS, just go to the location where the repo is to be placed in the terminal and enter the following instructions:

 git clone https://github.com/freeCodeCamp/freeCodeCamp.git